.

 “I am determined to outlive my husband – because I want to clean out his garage!”

-Heart patients often use humour like this to distract themselves from the high levels of stress and fear often associated with a life-altering diagnosis like heart disease – such as upcoming surgery, tests, or even the ongoing awareness of increased risk of future cardiac events.
-So reports Nicholas Lockwood, whose research focused on the subject of how heart patients use humour to help them cope with such a frightening condition – but ended up showing some surprising results.
-Continue reading
+Heart patients often use humour* like this to distract themselves from the high levels of stress and fear often associated with a life-altering diagnosis like heart disease – such as distressing symptoms, upcoming surgery, diagnostic tests, or even the ongoing awareness of a significantly increased risk of future cardiac events.
+So reports Nicholas Lockwood, whose research focused on how heart patients use humour to help them cope with their condition – but ended up showing some surprising results.
+Continue reading “The “emotional labour” of living with heart disease”